Types of Juvenile Delinquency Crimes

 Knowing what types of juveniles commit what crimes can help with rehabilitation of those juveniles.
 Understanding what type of juvenile you are dealing with will help in providing programs to keep juveniles from partaking in these crimes in the first place.

 Status Offenses: Are behaviors that are considered violations of the law because of age.
-When committed by a minor these violations are considered status offenses while remaining legal for others.
-Violations include truancy, running away, and under age drinking.
+When committed by a minor these violations are considered status offenses while remaining legal for the adult population.
+Violations include, but are not limited to truancy, running away, and under age drinking.

 - Girls are more often arrested for status offenses, especially runaways